 What was Modeshift’s proposal?

-SCTA contacted Modeshift following a recommendation from an industry expert and both teams immediately recognized the opportunities that lie in a partnership between them.
+SCTA got in contact with Modeshift and both teams immediately recognized the opportunities that lie in a partnership between them.
 Modeshift put on the table its 360-degree mobility platform specifically designed to tackle the problems of small and mid-sized cities.
 It offered a full stack of tools that could help SCTA implement account-based fare collection and contactless ticketing in times when hygiene and social distancing were of paramount importance.

 To further prove to SCTA that its platform is the right fit for the agency, Modeshift proposed a 6-month pilot during which it equipped more than 100 buses with validators.